SylveonDeko/Mewdeko/docs/permissions-system.md

 # Permissions Overview

-Have you ever felt confused or even overwhelmed when trying to set Nadeko's permissions?
+Have you ever felt confused or even overwhelmed when trying to set Mewdeko's permissions?
 In this guide we will be explaining **how to use the permission commands correctly** and even **cover a few common questions**!
 Every command we discuss here can be found in the [Commands List].

 ## Why do we use the Permissions Commands?